lekside1/Zipf/README.md

 # Zipf
-Utilization of ArrayList to store class objects in the demonstration of Zipf's Law.
+This program demonstrates Zipf's Law by reading from a text file and utilizing ArrayList to store class objects